dart-lang/language/working/augmentations/feature-specification.md

 inadvertently erase a user's code.
 AngularDart generates a separate library for the component.
 The freezed and built_value packages generate part files.

+Note that the relationship between the hand-authored and generated code can go in both directions:

+*   Often, a user hand-authors a skeleton declaration and then a code generator fills in implementation and adds capabilities to it.
+That's how freezed and built_value work.

+*   Other times, a code generator produces code with default basic behavior and that a human author then wants to tweak or refine it.
+You see this sometimes with FFI where you a code generator provides a default API to some external system but where you want to layer on hand-authored code to provide a more natural Dart-like experience.

-This approach works well when the generated code consists of completely separate declarations from the hand-authored code.
+Having a mixture of hand-authored and generated code works well when the generated code consists of completely separate declarations from the hand-authored code.
 But if a code generator wants to, say, add a method to a hand-authored class, then the language is of little help.
 This proposal addresses that limitation by adding *augmentations*.

 ### Augmentation declarations